MATH TUTORING SERVICES

 Freshman year is a year of transition for students.
 The volume of the work load is heavier.
 The type of work is more challenging ... and that's for kids that are staying in their same K-12 for high school.
 For a lot of students this year also means switching schools.
 Sometimes this just means acclimating to a new social circle at another private school, and sometimes it means switching school systems entirely.
 There are lots of pros and cons to both the public and private school systems in NYC, but there are a couple of important things to consider when switching schools.

 Moving to a private school or specialized public school

 In general, the math curriculum in private schools and specialized public high schools is a year ahead of the general public system.
-This means that students in public schools take Algebra in 9th grade, but this course is already completed in 8th (or sometimes even 7th) grade in private schools.
+This means that students in public schools often take Algebra in 9th grade, but this course is usually already completed in 8th (or sometimes even 7th) grade in private schools.
 If you have a smarty pants on your hands that got a place in a specialized public high school (Brooklyn Tech, Stuyvesant, Bronx Science, etc.), or you have decided to move into the private system for high school, they will need to fill in the Algebra gap with tutoring.

 Moving from a private school to a specialized public school

 Classroom sizes are smaller in private schools.
 There is more opportunity for students to get individual attention, and for parents to have access to teachers.
 Even so, there are lots of reasons a private school isn't always the best fit.
 If your student is moving out of the private system into public school, they will now be in classrooms with 34 students as opposed to 12-18, and courses move quickly .
 They may need help getting used to working more quickly and independently.